AlmogShor/backupEx2_v3/README.md

 the section 1 to a priority queue, and a method for submitting a generic task created by a Callable<V> and a Type, passed as arguments.

+## The Chalanges
+1. Returning value operation - in this case we must use Callable interface - but the thread pool works with FutureTask and Runnable.
+2. Use Priority Queue in our customExecutor but the FutureTask interface are not comparable.
+3. Return the maximum priority in the queue in O(1) time & space complexity when this method may not access the queue to query the current maximum priority.

 ## Main Classes
 - [x] **Task**
- > Represents a task with a TaskType and may return a value of some type
+  > Represents a task with a TaskType and may return a value of some type.
     - **Task** -  takes the callable task, convert it to Future task and execute it to the thread pool.
     - **createTask** - Factory method - Published method to create a task for safe creation.
     - **createTask** - Published task creation in case the type is other - not defined.
     - **equals** - Compares between two tasks.
     - **hashCode** - Hash performance of task.

 - [x] **CustomExecutor**
   > An Executor that asynchronously computes Task instances.
     - **submit** -  takes the callable task, convert it to Future task and execute it to the thread pool.